Smart Home Product Reviews & Smart Home Product Comparisons

 What is the Ring Lineup?

-The Ring Stick Up Cam Wired records in 1080p HD at 30 FPS.
+The Ring Stick Up Cam Elite records in 1080p HD at 30 FPS.
 Notable features include two-way audio, advanced motion and sound detection enhanced with person recognition, support for up to 6 custom motion zones, night vision, and Amazon Alexa.
 The camera is suitable for both indoors and out and is equipped with a 110 dB siren that will sound in the event of an emergency.
 The most unique aspect of the Ring Stick Up Cam Wired is support for Power over Ethernet which allows for power and internet connections with a single cable.

 The Ring Spotlight and Ring Floodlight are designed exclusively for outdoor monitoring and have most of the same features included with the Ring Stick Up Cams.
 The main difference between the Spotlight and Floodlight are the strengths of their lights and the associated power options.